Have you ever listened to a rock band and thought, “Wow, this is a really great band, but why are there no women?” Well, you’re not alone.

 12. Sleater-Kinney

-Our second to last band, Sleater-Kinney, was formed with vocalist and guitarist Corin Tucker, drummer Janet Weiss, and guitarist and vocalist Carrie Brownstein—a modern female rock band born out of the riot grrrl movement.
+Next, Sleater-Kinney was formed with vocalist and guitarist Corin Tucker, drummer Janet Weiss, and guitarist and vocalist Carrie Brownstein—a modern female rock band born out of the riot grrrl movement.

 The band formed in the Sub Pop days in the mid-1990s, releasing albums like Dig Me Out, The Hot Rock, and The Woods, before going on a hiatus in 2006.

-However, the group reformed in 2014, and despite their this, Sleater-Kinney has remained an influential force in the music world to this day.
+However, the group reformed in 2014, and despite this, Sleater-Kinney has remained an influential force in the music world to this day.
 In total (so far), they have released ten studio albums, earning critical acclaim for their innovative sound and fiercely feminist lyrics.

 13. Bikini Kill